Beaumont stars as England thrash NZ

 She latched on to any hint of width - hitting 10 boundaries through and over the covers - and used her feet well to hit to, and over, the mid-wicket boundary with alarming ease.

-A second international century seamed almost inevitable when she went into the final over on 95, but she fell to rapturous standing applause when she ramped to Brooke Halliday at short third.
+A second international century seemed inevitable when she went into the final over on 95, but she fell to rapturous standing applause when she ramped to Brooke Halliday at short third.

 Her England team-mate Kate Cross, who was part of the coverage on BBC Two, said: "It was an absolute Tammy Beaumont masterclass.
 She manipulated the field well and she was powerful - she was just on top of her game tonight."